 - MP4: MPEG-4 Part 14, commonly known as MP4, is one of the most widely accepted container formats for portable devices and streaming formats for the internet.
 While it’s commonly used to store video, you can also save subtitles and still images.

-- MOV: A video format developed by Apple, MOV can hold multiple types of videos and multimedia files.
-It works best in Windows, Apple products, and their video players like Quicktime.
+- MOV: MOV: A video format developed by Apple, MOV can hold multiple types of videos and multimedia files.
+It works best in Windows, Apple products, and their video players like Quicktime or Elmedia video player for MacOS.

 - MPEG4: Developed by the Moving Picture Experts Group (MPEG), this format is mainly used to store compressed video and audio files, designed for low bandwidth encoding.
 If you want to upload encoding settings on YouTube, MPEG4 should be your go-to choice.